Inside Dearfield, a Colorado ghost town that was once a bustling all-black settlement

 “When it was settled, this part of the country went through one of the best climate periods that we've had in a long time,” Brunswig said.
 “We had a lot more rainfall than we do today and a lot of farming.”

-Farmers were able to raise a surplus of “truck garden” crops — vegetables, corn, oats, barley, alfalfa, potatoes, strawberries, cantaloupes and strawberries — which they were able to ship out and sell in nearby markets such as Denver.
+Farmers were able to raise a surplus of “truck garden” crops — vegetables, corn, oats, barley, alfalfa, potatoes, strawberries and cantaloupes — which they were able to ship out and sell in nearby markets such as Denver.
 World War I also provided a much needed boost to the Dearfield economy as demand for agricultural products led to price surges.

 The receding rainfall would ultimately spell the end of Dearfield and other farming communities in the high plains.
 “Dearfield was lush at the time, because of all the rainfall.
 Nobody knew that every year the rainfall was receding bit by bit, until it was too late,” Junne said.